 Unless renewed by appropriate action the Pharmacy Compounding Advisory Committee will terminate two years from the date the charter is filed.

 Membership and Designation

 The Committee shall consist of a core of 12 voting members including the Chair.
 Members and the Chair are selected by the Commissioner or designee from among authorities knowledgeable in the fields of pharmaceutical compounding, pharmaceutical manufacturing, pharmacy, medicine, and related specialties.
 These members will include representatives from the National Association of Boards of Pharmacy (NABP), the United States Pharmacopeia (USP), pharmacists with current experience and expertise in compounding, physicians with background and knowledge in compounding, and patient and public health advocacy organizations.
 Members will be invited to serve for overlapping terms of up to four years.
 Almost all non-Federal members of this committee serve as Special Government Employees, representatives or Ex-Officio members.
 Federal members will serve as Regular Government Employees or Ex-Officios.
 The core of voting members may include one or more technically qualified members, selected by the Commissioner or designee, who are identified with consumer interests and are recommended by either a consortium of consumer-oriented organizations or other interested persons.
-In addition to the voting members, the Committee may include one or more non-voting members who are identified with industry interests.
+In addition to the voting members, the Committee may include one or more non-voting representative members who are identified with industry interests.
 There may also be an alternate industry representative.